MS81: IBM MQ Internet Pass-Thru

-WebSphere MQ Internet Pass-Thru is a WebSphere MQ base product extension that can be used to implement messaging solutions between remote sites across the internet.
+IBM MQ Internet Pass-Thru is an IBM MQ base product extension that can be used to implement messaging solutions between remote sites across the internet.

-It makes the passage of WebSphere MQ channel protocols in to and out of a firewall simpler and more manageable, by tunnelling the protocols inside HTTP or by acting as a proxy.
+IBM MQ Internet Pass-Thru (MQIPT) makes the passage of IBM MQ channel protocols into and out of a firewall simpler and more manageable, by tunnelling the protocols inside HTTP or by acting as a proxy.

 MQIPT has an Administration graphical user interface (GUI) for managing one or more MQIPT servers.

-Used as a proxy, MQIPT is placed in the De-Militarized Zone (DMZ) on an Internet firewall and relays WebSphere MQ protocol flows from a WebSphere MQ client or Queue Manager on the external Internet, to a destination Queue Manager inside the firewall.
-This enables inbound WebSphere MQ communication through the firewall from an address which is in the secure DMZ, which is likely to be more acceptable to firewall administrators than an arbitrary external Internet address.
+Used as a proxy, MQIPT is placed in the De-Militarized Zone (DMZ) on an Internet firewall and relays IBM MQ protocol flows from an IBM MQ client or queue manager on the external Internet, to a destination queue manager inside the firewall.
+This enables inbound IBM MQ communication through the firewall from an address that is in the secure DMZ.
+This is likely to be more acceptable to firewall administrators than an arbitrary external Internet address.

-Placing a pair of MQIPT servers in the path of a WebSphere MQ channel connection enables HTTP wrappers to be added to the protocol flow - which enables the WebSphere MQ connection to pass inbound through an HTTP application firewall, or outbound through an HTTP proxy.
+Placing a pair of MQIPT servers in the path of an IBM MQ channel connection enables HTTP wrappers to be added to the protocol flow.
+This enables the IBM MQ connection to pass inbound through an HTTP application firewall, or outbound through an HTTP proxy.
 A pair of MQIPT servers can also be used to encrypt all data flows, using SSL or TLS.

-MQIPT can also act as a concentrator of WebSphere MQ connections, which simplifies firewall configuration when multiple WebSphere MQ clients or Queue Managers require access through an Internet firewall.
+MQIPT can also act as a concentrator of IBM MQ connections, which simplifies firewall configuration when multiple IBM MQ clients or queue managers require access through an Internet firewall.

 MQIPT can be configured to act as a SOCKS client or SOCKS server, for making outbound connections.
 The Administration GUI can also use a SOCKS proxy to connect to an MQIPT server.